Prohibit the Use of Certain Disposable Food Service Containers

 |Sponsor:||Representative Stanley Zeigler, House 96|

-Beginning January 1, 2018, this bill prohibits the sale or distribution, at retail or wholesale, in the State of disposable food service containers composed in whole or in part of polystyrene foam, as well as disposable food service containers that are not recyclable or compostable unless there is no recyclable or compostable product available at a comparable cost.
-This bill requires the Department of Environmental Protection to adopt rules to implement these statutory provisions.
+Beginning January 1, 2020, this bill prohibits the sale or distribution in the State of disposable food service containers composed in whole or in part of polystyrene foam.
+The bill requires the Department of Environmental Protection to adopt rules to implement these statutory provisions.